danemacmillan/dotfiles/README.md

 ### Install

-> :warning: **Note**
->
-> The installation will unforgivingly replace all the files in your home
+> :warning: **Note**: The installation will unforgivingly replace all the files
-> directory that match the files in this repo.
-Back them up if you do not want
+> in your home directory that match the files in this repo.
+Back them up if you
-> to lose them.
+> do not want to lose them.

 If you just built the machine and *at least* have the RSA key from the machine on GitHub: